Stock Market News Today: Unraveling the Mysteries of Profitability

 Applying the above analogy to the markets, we get the following:

-The masses are the Deer; they just want to find a way to grow fat without doing much.
-Even worse, they want to build lots of money for a time in their lives when they least need it.
+The masses are the Deer; they want to find a way to grow fat without doing much.
+Even worse, they want to build lots of money for a time when they least need it.
 This period is called retirement.
-It is incredibly amusing that everything is sacrificed, good health, youth, pleasures, etc. to put money aside for a time when practically nothing works as well as it once used to.
+It is incredibly amusing that everything is sacrificed, including good health, youth, pleasures, etc., to put money aside for a time when practically nothing works as well as it once used to.
 If the masses are so happy to kill themselves slowly, why should it be terrible when the predators come in and do the same job but 100 times faster?

 Then you get times when the food supply is thin, and even the Jaguars are now threatened as they turn on each other to survive.
 (By the way, this has been happening in the markets for the last few months).
 This is when you see big companies go down (Long Term Investment Capital is an example.), and many big investors suddenly find themselves penniless.
 The Jaguars that survive this period of hardship emerge even more potent, and leaner and will feed ten times as much as soon as the food supply is replenished to equilibrium levels.